Frequently Asked Questions

 The exception to this is that if your web site will greatly antagonize the US government or is illegal in the US, you should not use any US-based host, including us, to host it.
 That's just common sense.

-No. We provide support primarily through the ticket-based issue reporting system on our site, in our forums, and through email.
+No. We provide support primarily through the ticket-based issue reporting system on our site and through our forums.

 Providing good-quality telephone technical support is very difficult and expensive.
 Since most of our members don't use support and, more importantly, don't want to pay for support they don't use, maintaining a telephone support option for the few people who would use it is not economically feasible.
 We also have a moral objection to call centers; anyone who has ever seen, run, or interacted with one knows that that's no way to treat human beings, regardless of which side of the phone they're on.